mm-teo/Ophelia/Report.md

 # Report

-* **NOTE: we must use python2 and not python3 because cv_bridge must be recompiled to python3 in order to be executed, for testing reason and time we used python2 for that, if possible we will recompile it.**
+* **NOTE: used python2 and not python3 because cv_bridge must be recompiled to python3 in order to be executed, for testing reason and time we used python2 for that, if possible we will recompile it.**
 * We defined a script that read the raw data from the sensor and measure the distance from it, this will allow us to know if some new obstacle *Not present in the mapped area* is now present.
 This boolean function keep sendig data to the topic:
 ```
 /camera/exist_obstacle